 What is Vietnamese Egg Coffee!?

-Gaing knew this as he was developing his now-famous Vietnamese egg coffee.
-His coffee was the talk of the hotel and quickly spread, around Hanoi, he quickly left the hotel to start his own cafe.
+His coffee was the talk of the hotel and word quickly spread around Hanoi, he eventually left the hotel to start his own cafe.
 Today his daughter and three sons own three locations, continuing the legacy of their father.

 The History of Vietnamese Coffee